InterContinental Hotels Group Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-InterContinental Hotels Group PLC announced the repurchase of 46,781 of its ordinary shares from Merrill Lynch International on the London Stock Exchange.
-This move, authorized by shareholders, aims to reduce the number of shares in circulation by canceling them, potentially enhancing shareholder value and optimizing capital structure.
+InterContinental Hotels Group PLC announced the purchase of 107,435 of its own ordinary shares on the London Stock Exchange, with the intent to cancel these shares.
+This transaction, executed through Merrill Lynch International, aligns with the authority granted by shareholders and reflects the company’s strategy to manage its capital structure, potentially enhancing shareholder value.

-The most recent analyst rating on (GB:IHG) stock is a Hold with a £87.00 price target.
+The most recent analyst rating on (GB:IHG) stock is a Sell with a £80.00 price target.
 To see the full list of analyst forecasts on InterContinental Hotels stock, see the GB:IHG Stock Forecast page.

 Spark’s Take on GB:IHG Stock